 You don’t need to be a math wizard to calculate your net worth, it’s actually pretty simple.

 What goes into your net worth?

 Your assets and your liabilities are the two inputs for calculating your net worth.

 What are assets?
 Assets are everything you own.
-These include cash, bank accounts, investments (retirement plans, stocks, bonds, cryptocurrency), real estate, etc. There are varying opinions of what assets to include when calculating net worth.
-Personally, we lean towards Robert Kyosaki’s view of only counting assets that can make you money.
-For example, with real estate, we would include an investment property that is rented out but not necessarily a primary home of residence.
-If you do choose to include your primary residence, your equity will be reflected in your net worth as the value of your home will be captured in assets and the mortgage in your liabilities.
+These include cash, bank accounts, investments (retirement plans, stocks, bonds, cryptocurrency), real estate, value of your business, etc. There are varying opinions of what assets to include when calculating net worth.
+Take Robert Kyosaki’s view of only counting assets that can make you money.
+So in the case of real estate, he would include an investment property that is rented out but not necessarily a primary home of residence.
+If you choose to include your primary residence, remember that it will be your equity that will be reflected in your net worth as the value of your home will be captured in assets and the mortgage in your liabilities.
 We also opt not to include personal property like a car because although you could sell it for cash, it will depreciate over time.